 The Housing & Residential Life office works to ensure adequate housing opportunities for summer students and interns.
-Summer dates and rates can be found by selecting the button below.
+Summer dates and rates can be found by selecting the link below.
 Those interested in summer housing should complete the Housing Summer Application when they become available.
 Prices are subject to change from year to year, but 2015 rates and dates are listed below to give you a sense of costs:

 Montana State University Billings offers Summer Conference rooms in Petro Hall for educational related or MSU Billings sponsored events.
 Double and single occupancy rooms are available and include linens, pillows, blankets, and towels.
 The front desk is staffed 24 hours a day to assist you with your group or individual needs.
 Current conference prices are $27.00/person/night for a double and $32.00/night for a single.
 Prices are subject to change so please inquire when you call to reserve your room.
 For individual guests who need to schedule rooms or for more information for a conference stay, please contact the Housing Office at (406) 657-2333.
 For groups looking to book a room, please contact the Conference Services Coordinator, Brandee Soens at 657-2387 or email@example.com.

 "I recently visited your campus and used your dormitory facilities in conjunction with the GWRRA Gold Wing Rally.
 Everyone I met was polite, friendly and helpful.
 Whenever I had a question, the people at the desk always had the answer."